k3s-io/k3s/tests/TESTING.md

 document will explain *when* each test should be written and *how* each test should be generated, formatted, and run.

-Note: all shell commands given are relateive to the root k3s repo directory.
+Note: all shell commands given are relative to the root k3s repo directory.
 ___

 ## Unit Tests